DecentralCardGame/Cardchain/README.md

+# Decentral-card.net Cardchain
-Decentral-card.net Cardchain // Crowd Control Chain
+## Crowd Control Chain

 install go version 1.11 or higher

+Then set path variables:
-echo "export GOPATH=$HOME/go" >> ~/.bashrc \
+> echo "export GOPATH=$HOME/go" >> ~/.bashrc \
 source ~/.bashrc \
 echo "export GOBIN=$GOPATH/bin" >> ~/.bashrc \
 source ~/.bashrc \
 echo "export PATH=$PATH:$GOBIN" >> ~/.bashrc \
 source ~/.bashrc

+install jq

+build the project:
-make install
+> make install

+this runs all init commands of nsd and nscli to setup accounts bob and alice:
-sh scripts/setup.sh
+> sh scripts/setup.sh

+this starts a blockchain node:
-csd start
+> csd start

+you can start a restserver via:
+> sh scripts/startRESTserver.sh

+In the scripts folder the most useful commands can be found in .sh files.
+In addition the client gives help and shows all possible transaction and queries:
-cscli help
+> cscli help

-see /scripts (jq needed)